EngineerKhan/AdvDBClass/Projects.md

 - Finishing the MVP and launching it: 40% (yes!)
 - Final evaluation: 30%

+## Interim Evaluation

+Interim evaluation will be done in the first week of Dec (next week).
+You don't need to present it on a projector in a formal way – just show your **project's interface** (dummy interface will do), **schema design** and the **endpoints**.
+It would be even better if you take some screenshots and/or a screen recording video well in advance to save time.

+> **Note:** You are allowed to use LLM/Agentic AI tools (_one can easily make a prototype within a couple of hours using them_).
+But you guys (all the group members) should be able to answer my questions.

+This interim evaluation will carry 20% weightage of the project's whole evaluation (idea and design).
+I will also share the progress's 10% marks. **I reserve the right to suggest both minor and major changes in this evaluation**.
+Please come well-prepared.

+> **Extension:** In case someone needs an extension in the interim evaluation, you can email me by 29th Nov's midnight (UTC time).
+Beyond Nov 29th, no extension request will be entertained and absence will result into zero marks.

 ## Project's Final Evaluation

 Project's final evaluation will be done on Dec 9 (sec C), 10 (sec B) and 11 (sec A).
 Evaluation will be group-wise (please make sure to have your group members available for the day).